 Current students should consult with their campus adviser about setting up their academic schedule prior to registration.
 See course descriptions below.

-This course focuses on the differences between and application of management and leadership theories in an IT environment.
-Utilizing an array of assessment activities, students will identify and understand one’s own personal assets and liabilities to become an effective leader and agent of change in a complex adaptive system.
+Gain an understanding of the differences between and application of management and leadership theories in an IT environment.
+Utilize an array of assessment activities to identify and understand one’s own personal assets and liabilities to become an effective leader and agent of change in a complex adaptive system.

 Frame financial decisions within general and project accounting principles.
 Topics include: pro forma financial statements, time value of money, cash flows and equivalence, depreciation, net present value, rate of return, and ratio analysis.
 Prepare budgets that prioritize projects within constraints, address uncertainty and intangibles, and integrate with project scheduling.